 The Stony Brook Young Artist Program aims to offer high-level music training, often sought out in New York City Pre-College programs, but in a nurturing, community-oriented environment that values individuality, initiative, and personal growth.

 Once applications are received you will be contacted to schedule the audition.
 Each audition is 15 minutes long, and is observed by a committee of two or three people.
 The audition is made up of the following components:

 - Two pieces of music with contrasting style and tempo that represents your current level of skill.
 This can be a NYSSMA piece or an etude you have been preparing with your private instructor.
 There are no guidelines for the pieces you should select, but solos of NYSSMA levels 5-6 are usually appropriate.

 - 1 or 2 major scales in two octaves

 - Short interview of the applicant

 Auditions are always video recorded for further review by the audition committee.
 Videos are never made public and are securely deleted after the enrollment process is complete.

-Each area of study (voice, jazz, composition, chamber music) follows its own class schedule.
+All classes meet on Saturdays.
+Each area of study (opera, jazz, composition, chamber music) follows its own class schedule.
 A typical day begins at 10:00 AM and concludes at 2:00 PM.
-Elective courses will be offered on a per-semester basis and may be scheduled before or after the main session.

 A sample class schedule: